 Creating a theme and episodes within the theme really help you to organize stuff, and result in a better outcome due to preparation.
 Plus, it makes you think of some basics: Do I want a weekly podcast?
 Of monthly?
 And do I want guests or just talk to myself?
 It’s the basics of how to start a podcast.
 We have made the outline as pictured above available on Google Sheets (for free).

 And that’s relatively cheap as well.
 The Neewer NW-800 is a microphone under $20 bucks that does great noise-free recording, as does the Fifine USB microphone that’s only $21,99 – our favorite.
 If you’re a bit more serious, the Audio Technica AT2020 is an absolute steal at $108 dollar.
-The Amazon bestseller list is a good reference, or check out this article on the best podcasting microphones for every budget:
+The Amazon bestseller list is a good reference:

 Anchor is a New York based company that launched a platform to enable people to podcast in the easiest way possible.
 And it works really well.
 Within Anchor you have the possibility to easily start you own podcast by either uploading your existing audio or recording and editing new audio: